-A DIY bow and arrow grant you the ability to hunt silently.
+A DIY bow and arrow grant you the ability to hunt silently or perform archery if you’re bored in the woods.
 Not only does it prevent potential assailants from discovering you and your family, but it actually prevents the game from fleeing an area.

-Gunshots can send animals fleeing even if they’re miles away from you, but with this hand-crafted bow built with the tools mother nature left you, that won’t be a concern.
+Gunshots can send animals fleeing even if they’re miles away from you, but with this homemade bow built with the tools mother nature left you, that won’t be a concern.

 Materials You Need for Your DIY Bow and Arrow